Pest Inspections & The WDIR Report

 Frequently Asked Questions About Pest Inspections

 Below are some frequently asked questions about the WDIR or pest inspection.
+Note that not all of our offices schedule the Wood Destroying Insect report.
+Make sure to refer to the individual office’s website concerning the availability of pest inspections.
 Please contact us with any additional questions.

 At MTS Inspections we strongly recommend performing a Pest Inspection and receive a full Wood Destroying Insect Report (WDIR) in conjunction with your home inspection.
 There are many area pest companies that can perform your WDIR and we recommend you consult with your Realtor or local area connections to determine who will be the best fit for your situation.
 Regardless of who you chose you should schedule their inspection to coincide with your home inspection so that they have access to the home.

 An inspection for wood destroying insects and evidence of their existence is performed by visual examination of all accessible areas of a building’s structural members in contact with masonry walls and other areas susceptible to attack by wood destroying insects.
 Your inspector is looking for both active infestations and past infestations of wood destroying insects throughout all accessible areas of the structure.
 Areas included as part of this inspection might include, but not limited to, permanently attached decks, porches, storage sheds or other items attached to the main residence.
 Outbuildings and other structures that are not attached to the main residence will not be inspected, unless specifically requested by the client, additional fees might apply for inspection of these structures.
 In order for these inspections to be performed, your inspector must have access to all interior and exterior areas of the structure to be inspected.
 Should any areas of the structure be inaccessible during the pest inspection, these areas must be noted as part of the Wood Destroying Insect Report.

 More information is available at NC Dept of Agriculture Pest Control Section